Vallabhbhai Patel: Political integration of independent India

 Junagadh was especially important to Patel, since it was in his home state of Gujarat.
 It was also important because in this Kathiawar district was the ultra-rich Somnath temple (which in the 11th century had been plundered by Mahmud of Ghazni, who damaged the temple and its idols to rob it of its riches, including emeralds, diamonds, and gold).
 Under pressure from Sir Shah Nawaz Bhutto, the Nawab had acceded to Pakistan.
 It was, however, quite far from Pakistan, and 80% of its population was Hindu.
 Patel combined diplomacy with force, demanding that Pakistan annul the accession, and that the Nawab accede to India.
 He sent the Army to occupy three principalities of Junagadh to show his resolve.
 Following widespread protests and the formation of a civil government, or Aarzi Hukumat, both Bhutto and the Nawab fled to Karachi, and under Patel's orders the Indian Army and police units marched into the state.
 A plebiscite organised later produced a 99.5% vote for merger with India.
 In a speech at the Bahauddin College in Junagadh following the latter's take-over, Patel emphasised his feeling of urgency on Hyderabad, which he felt was more vital to India than Kashmir:

 Hyderabad was the largest of the princely states, and it included parts of present-day Telangana, Andhra Pradesh, Karnataka, and Maharashtra states.
 Its ruler, the Nizam Osman Ali Khan, was a Muslim, although over 80% of its people were Hindu.
 The Nizam sought independence or accession with Pakistan.
 Muslim forces loyal to Nizam, called the Razakars, under Qasim Razvi, pressed the Nizam to hold out against India, while organising attacks on people on Indian soil.
 Even though a Standstill Agreement was signed due to the desperate efforts of Lord Mountbatten to avoid a war, the Nizam rejected deals and changed his positions.
-In September 1948 Patel emphasised in Cabinet meetings that India should talk no more, and reconciled Nehru and the Governor-General, Chakravarti Rajgopalachari, to military action.
-Following preparations, Patel ordered the Indian Army to invade Hyderabad (in his capacity as Acting Prime Minister) when Nehru was touring Europe.
-The action was termed Operation Polo, and thousands of Razakar forces were killed, but Hyderabad was secured and integrated into the Indian Union.
-The main aim of Mountbatten and Nehru in avoiding a forced annexation was to prevent an outbreak of Hindu–Muslim violence.
-Patel insisted that if Hyderabad were allowed to continue as an independent nation enclave surrounded by India, the prestige of the government would fall, and then neither Hindus nor Muslims would feel secure in its realm.
-After defeating Nizam, Patel retained him as the ceremonial chief of state, and held talks with him.There were 562 princely states in India which Sardar Patel integrated.
+On 7 September, Jawaharlal Nehru gave ultimatum to Nizam, demanding ban on the Razakars and return of Indian troops to Secunderabad.
+Pakistan foreign minister Muhammad Zafarullah Khan warned India against this ultimatum.
+The invasion of Hyderabad was then launched on 13 September, after the death of Jinnah on 11 September.
+After the defeat of Razakars, the Nizam signed an instrument of accession, joining India.